 ● Gain a first customer reference and increase your reputation when approaching other potential customers.

-InnoBuyer programme will be divided into 4 sequential actions:
+The InnoBuyer programme is divided into 4 sequential actions:

 ● Action #1: Identification of challenges